 - A video featuring minors involved in provocative, sexual or sexually suggestive activities, challenges and dares, such as kissing or groping.

-- Showing minors involved in dangerous activities, such as physical stunts, using weapons or explosives, or using a controlled substance like alcohol or nicotine.
+- Showing minors involved in dangerous activities.
+For example, physical stunts, using weapons or explosives, or using a controlled substance like alcohol or nicotine.

-- A video with tags like 'for children' featuring family-friendly cartoons engaging in inappropriate acts like injecting needles.
+- A video with tags like 'for children' or whose audience is set to 'Yes, it's Made for Kids', featuring family-friendly cartoons engaging in inappropriate acts like injecting needles.

 Remember, these are just some examples, and don't post content if you think that it might violate this policy.